DASA Outcomes Assessment

 The purpose of the DASA Assessment process is to ensure that all units within the Division of Academic and Student Affairs (DASA) progress in their mission to promote success of the whole student at NC State.
-DASA units that have a direct connection to student learning/development assess unit-level learning outcomes.
+DASA units may directly assess student learning/development through unit-level learning outcomes.
 DASA units may indirectly assess the impact of their unit through unit-level program/administrative outcomes.
 More information about the DASA assessment process can be found in the DASA Assessment Process Overview.

-- July 31, 2020: Unit submits report by email to cabinet-level supervisor and DASA Assessment
+- July 31, 2023: Unit submits report by email to senior-level supervisor and DASA Assessment

-- October 30, 2020: Cabinet-level supervisors submit summary reports to the Vice Chancellor and Dean and DASA Assessment
+- September 30, 2023: Senior-level supervisors submit summary reports to the Vice Chancellor and Dean and DASA Assessment

 The Assessment Report is comprised of three sections: